idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/PINSFVEnergyEffectiveDiffusion.md

 ## Description

-The `PINSFVEnergyEffectiveDiffusion` kernel implements a diffusion term for the fluid energy equation.
+This kernel implements a diffusion term for the fluid energy equation.
-This kernel accepts an effective thermal conductivity material property, a regular thermal conductivity may be specified using a [PINSFVEnergyDiffusion] kernel.
+This kernel accepts an effective thermal conductivity material property, a regular thermal conductivity may be specified using a [PINSFVEnergyDiffusion.md] kernel.
 The effective thermal conductivity takes into account the effect of porosity on the thermal conductivity.

 \begin{equation}